Updated October 17, 2020

 And while Turkey is great for filling in gaps in a passport portfolio, it wouldn’t be my first choice for a western citizen, especially if you’re a US citizen looking to renounce.
 Being exclusively a Turkish citizen probably isn’t the best strategy, especially if you plan on having children and don’t want them joining the military.

 In one example I saw recently, a friend of mine was set to earn about 20% per year for two years.
-On his $200,000 investment, that would easily pay for the upfront legal and government fees, and earning him a profit of about $45,000 in two years… on top of the Tier B citizenship he already received.
+On his $200,000 investment, that would easily pay for the upfront legal and government fees and earn him a profit of about $45,000 in two years… on top of the Tier B citizenship he received out of the deal.

-Anyway, I do keep a list of programs that I believe anyone could use to successfully turn a profit with.
-However, I don’t share it.
+I do keep a list of programs that I believe anyone could use to successfully turn a profit, but I don’t share it.
 This is where the tough love comes in.

-Nor would it be fair to the people who have paid me to help them, who I imagine enjoy having passports that aren’t discussed in every “armchair expat” forum.
+Nor would it be fair to the people who have paid me to help them, who I imagine enjoy having passports that aren’t discussed in every “armchair expat” forum on the internet.

 Nor would some of the countries want the publicity.

-If you’d like help obtaining one or more profitable passports, I would be happy to help you determine the best strategy for your situation, and then execute that strategy.
+If you’d like our help obtaining one or more profitable passports, we would be happy to help you determine the best strategy for your situation and then execute it.
 Click here to learn how that process works.